crockpotveggies/tinderbox/README.md

 3. sbt run

 Note:
 > Scala Build Tool (SBT) is the preferred method of running this applications.
-You will need to install SBT before running the app.
+You will need to install [SBT](http://www.scala-sbt.org/) before running the app.
 > SBT will automatically download Play! and also pick up changes in the code if you wish to use them.

+### Support

+Currently I'm not offering any support, but if there's enough interest I'd consider helping others contribute to the code.

+- Find a bug?
+Feel free to file an issue.
+- Want a feature?
+Please don't open an issue, instead contribute and open a pull request.

+### Word from the Author

+Tinderbox is one of the first bots I've built to interact on my behalf.
+Since it is a tool that automates a lot of the Tinder experience, be forewarned not everyone appreciates being met through a robot.
+And they certainly don't appreciate if you decide to use this code to spam the Tinder world.

 ### License